pawurb/Locker/README.md

 This smart contract allows users to deposit ERC20 tokens and lock them for a certain period of time.
 Optionally, you can configure a minimum USD price that will release tokens before the time has passed.

-**Do not send any ERC20 tokens directly to this contract or they will be lost!!**
+**Do not send any ERC20 tokens directly to this contract or they will be lost!!** You have to use a dedicated `deposit` method.

 **Do not use this contract for storing rebasing tokens like stETH!!
 Stored balance is determined once when depositing the token.
 It means that rebased reward will get stuck in the contract forever.**